Staff and Faculty

 Appointments by arrangement

-Beth Warner, Program Coordinator, received her Bachelor of Arts through the Hutchins School of Liberal Studies in 1989 with a minor in Linguistics, and later went on to complete her Master of Arts in History at Sonoma State.
+Beth Warner, Senior Academic Programs Coordinator, just celebrated her 20th anniversary of working in the School of Extended and International Education, supporting students and streamlining procedures.
+She received her Bachelor of Arts through the Hutchins School of Liberal Studies in 1989 with a minor in Linguistics, and later went on to complete her Master of Arts in History at Sonoma State.

 Phone: 707/664-3977 Fax: 707/664-2613